infratxt/infratxt.github.io/_posts/2015-10-20-full-stack-journalism-1.md

 ---
 layout: post
-title:  "On full-stack journalism, 1: My stack"
+title:  "On full-stack journalism, 1: What is FSJ?"
 date:   2015-10-20 14:51:15
 categories: update journalism
 permalink: